 Comfort eating due to stress, anger, or sadness is different from physical hunger.

-- Protein-rich foods and healthful fats are best for reducing appetite.
+- Protein-rich foods and healthful fats.
 These include lean meats, avocado, beans, nuts, and cheese.

-- High-fiber foods keep a person feeling fuller for longer.
+- High-fiber foods.
+Fiber-rich foods keep a person feeling fuller for longer.
 Good examples are whole grains, beans, fruits, and vegetables.